 When it comes to cruising in Alaska, the majority (82 percent) of cruise passengers hail from the U.S., with the western United States representing nearly one-third of the total market, followed by the South, East Coast and Midwest.
-“Destination” cruise passengers – those who prioritize the destination above all other factors when picking a cruise – favor Alaska at a high rate.
-In a 2011 poll of experienced destination cruisers, respondents ranked Alaska top among all destinations worldwide.
-Destination cruisers are the passengers most likely to return for a non-cruise vacation, and they tend to spend more time in the port city than other passengers.
+“Destination” cruise passengers – those who prioritize the destination above all other factors when picking a cruise – rank Alaska as the number one domestic destination.

 While cruising attracts many different types of travelers, they share some traits.
 Nationwide, cruise passengers tend to be slightly older than other vacationers, with a median age of 47, and 54 for Alaska.
 Most cruise travelers were employed (72 percent) and 21 percent had retired.
 Cruises are favored most (75%) by travelers making between $150K-$200K while 66 percent of travelers making less than $1,000K say cruises are the better vacation type.

 The greatest benefit cruisers derived from their cruise vacation was the ability to see several destinations in one trip.
 In fact, 42 percent of cruisers later returned to a destination first visited during their cruise vacation, so Alaska can expect more tourists in the years to come.

 References: CLIA Cruise Travel Report January 2018